minibolt-guide/minibolt/guide/bonus/bitcoin/fulcrum.md

 ### Configuration

 * Next, we have to set up our Fulcrum configurations.
-Troubles could be found without optimizations for Raspberry Pi.
-Choose either one for Raspberry 4GB or 8GB depending on your hardware.
+Troubles could be found without optimizations for slow devices.
+Choose either one for 4GB or 8GB of RAM depending on your hardware.
 Create the config file with the following content.
 Save and exit

   ```sh
   $ nano /data/fulcrum/fulcrum.conf